Gumichan01/lunatix/README.md

 ### On a Linux system ###

-You just need to download the source code of the engine and build libraries.
+You just need to download the source code of the library and build libraries.

 ### Build ###
 #### On Linux ####

-The LunatiX Engine source code is written according to the C++11 standard, and uses Clang to be compiled.
+The LunatiX source code is written according to the C++11 standard, and uses Clang to be compiled.
 So you must ensure that Clang (version 3.4 at least) is installed to compile the code.
 However, the source code is still compilable with g++, but you will have to